York Hall 361

-I am an Associate Professor in the Department of Political Science at Glendon College, the bilingual (French-English) liberal arts faculty of York University in Toronto, where I teach courses on International Relations and global politics.
+Associate Professor and Chair in the Department of Political Science at Glendon College, the bilingual (French-English) liberal arts faculty of York University in Toronto, where I teach courses on international relations and global politics.
 My research and teaching expertise are mainly in the areas of international relations theory, global governance, and international law, with a specific interest in transnational crime and corruption.
 My current work focuses on global norms, transnational advocacy, legitimacy, compliance, and extra-territorial enforcement in the global governance of corruption.
-My research articles have appeared in the journals Foreign Policy Analysis, Review of International Studies, Osgoode Hall Law Journal, British Journal of Politics and International Relations, Canadian Foreign Policy Journal, and forthcoming in International Journal.
-I have been a Consultant at Transparency International in Berlin, a Visiting Research Fellow at the Ralph Bunche Institute for International Affairs at the Graduate Center of the City University of New York, and currently I am a Faculty Associate of the Jack and Mae Nathanson Centre on Transnational Human Rights, Crime and Security at Osgoode Hall Law School at York University.
+My research articles have appeared in the journals Foreign Policy Analysis, Review of International Studies, Osgoode Hall Law Journal, British Journal of Politics and International Relations, Canadian Foreign Policy Journal, International Journal, and European Political Science.
+I have been a Consultant at Transparency International in Berlin, a Visiting Research Fellow at the Ralph Bunche Institute for International Affairs at the Graduate Center of the City University of New York, and I am a Faculty Associate of the Jack and Mae Nathanson Centre on Transnational Human Rights, Crime and Security at Osgoode Hall Law School at York University.
+In January 2018 I became the Director of the Canadian Business Ethics Research Network (CBERN), an interdisciplinary network focused on business ethics, broadly conceived.

 PhD Political Science, University of Toronto